-"There is a role for a number of organisations in explaining to the public what the real issues are" Many of the issues touched upon cannot be resolved by the police alone.
+"There is a role for a number of organisations in explaining to the public what the real issues are"

+The police alone cannot resolve many of the issues touched upon.
 The Scrutiny Panel therefore makes a number of recommendations directed at other institutions.
 The Panel recognises that this report is in many ways a first step that must lead to further work by the MPS and more dialogue with the key statutory, voluntary and community organisations who are also eager to ensure that good community police relationships are maintained to achieve the goal of policing by consent.